adonisjs/legacy-docs/3.0/lucid.md

 }
 ```

-Models are simple `ES2015` classes and by extending `Lucid`, they inherit some default behaviour and methods to manipulate data inside an SQL table.
+Models are simple `ES2015` classes and by extending `Lucid`, they inherit some default behavior and methods to manipulate data inside an SQL table.

 While creating, reading, updating and deleting rows in a table you will execute methods on Model instance.
 Model instance is a representation of a single row, whose data is stored inside an object.
 For example:

 ```javascript
 const user = new User()